-Pre-Application Approval: Developers must submit an "Intent to Apply" letter to VOA-MN at least 20 months before July 1 of the year the new charter school plans to serve students to qualify for consideration to submit a full application.
-The Intent to Apply letter content requirements include:
+Developers must submit an "Intent to Apply" letter to VOA-MN by September 1 to qualify for the December 1 application deadline.
+Letter of Intent content requirements include:

-- The proposed name of the school and grades to be served (must include at least six grades K-12 and not be a stand-alone middle school). - The enrollment targets by grade for the initial 5 years. - The anticipated year the developers would like the school to open. - The proposed location of the school with justification for that location.
+• The proposed name of the school and grades to be served (must include at least four grades K-12 and not be a stand-alone middle school).

-- The names of a founding board, of a minimum of five members, that is intentionally diverse, and has strong grassroot ties to the anticipated geographical location of school development.
-Directory information must be included for each member.
-A majority of founding board members must live in the proposed geographic location and include at least one MN licensed teacher and one parent residing in the proposed school geographic service area. - A brief explanation of how the school would be intentionally diverse and not cater to one or two ethnic groups. - A brief explanation of program highlights and learning philosophy and how this school will meet student needs that are currently not being met in the target geographic location. - A brief explanation of why the developers are interested in VOA-MN as an authorizer and brief plan to incorporate service-learning (mission-fit). - The developers must disclose if a consulting firm is participating in the development of the proposed charter school in any way and potential conflict of interests must be identified and addressed. - The developers must disclose if a charter management organization or an educational management organization is participating in the development of the proposed charter school and include any contracts/agreements. - The letter of intent should be no more than six pages.
+- The enrollment targets by grade for the initial 5 years. - The anticipated year the developers would like the school to open. - The proposed location of the school with justification for that location. - The names of a founding board, of a minimum of five members, that is intentionally diverse, with corresponding explanation demonstrating that founding board members have strong grassroot ties to the anticipated geographical location of school development.
+Directory information and explanation must be included for each member.
+A majority of founding board members must live in the proposed geographic location and include at least one MN licensed teacher and one parent both of which must reside in the proposed school geographic service area. - A brief explanation of how the school would be intentionally diverse and not cater to one or two ethnic groups. - A thorough description of program highlights and learning philosophy with a corresponding explanation of how this school will meet student needs that are not currently being met in the target geographic location. - A brief explanation of why the developers are interested in VOA-MN as an authorizer and brief plan to incorporate service-learning (mission-fit). - The developers must disclose if a consulting firm is participating in the development of the proposed charter school in any way and potential conflict of interests must be identified and addressed. - The developers must disclose if a charter management organization or an educational management organization is participating in the development of the proposed charter school and include any contracts/agreements. - The letter of intent should be no more than ten pages.